ForgeRock/forgeops/README.md

 # Export the IDM configuration to the docker folder
 bin/config.sh --component idm export
 ```

+**IMPORT (AMSTER ONLY)**
+The `import` command is used to run ad hoc dynamic data(application and policy data) imports from the `docker` staging folder to AM by running an Amster job.
+Note that the import command is for Amster only, so requires no further arguments: `config.sh import`.

 **SAVE**
 The `save` command copies the contents of the Docker configuration *back* to the `config/` folder where it can be versioned in Git.